zerospiel/docs/docs/admin-hosted-control-planes.md

 5. Manually update the `AzureCluster` object

-    Due to a limitation on k0smotron, (see [k0sproject/k0smotron#668](https://github.com/k0sproject/k0smotron/issues/668)), after applying the `ClusterDeployment` manifest, you must manually update the status of the `AzureCluster` object.
+    Due to a limitation in k0smotron, (see [k0sproject/k0smotron#668](https://github.com/k0sproject/k0smotron/issues/668)), after applying the `ClusterDeployment` manifest, you must manually update the status of the `AzureCluster` object.

     Use the following command to set the `AzureCluster` object status to `Ready`: